25

 Source: Manganese occurs mainly as the mineral pyrolusite (MnO2) and as rhodochrosite (MnCO3).
 Manganese can be found in manganese nodules on the ocean floor, but these are currently commercially unviable.
 Commercially, manganese is produced by reduction of its ores using aluminum.
 High purity manganese is made by electrolysis of manganese sulfate in solution.

 Isotopes: Manganese has 21 isotopes whose half-lives are known, with mass numbers 46 to 66.
-Of these, only one is stable, 55Mn.
+Naturally occurring manganese consists of its one stable isotope, 55Mn.

 References